ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 > ***2. Secondly, let's run the same shellcode with `pwntools`, outside of the debugger.
 You must brute force the address.
 However, it should be quite near the one you had in `gdb`.***

-Make sure to disable ASLR, and remember to operate with raw bytes instead of encoded strings e.g. the following instead of `print`:
+Make sure to disable ASLR, and remember to operate with raw bytes instead of encoded strings e.g. use the following instead of `print`, when using python3 to generate payloads:
 ```bash
 python -c 'import sys; sys.stdout.buffer.write()'
 ```

-NOP sled can also help significantly.
+NOP sled can also help significantly in hitting the correct memory address.

 ----
 Task 3: Defeating No-eXecute